hackclub/hackclub/workshops/python_stock_viewer/README.md

+name: Stock Visualizer in Python
+description: Make a stock visualizer in Python and learn how to use web requests
+author: @sohamb117

+---

 # Web Requests in Python - With a Stock Visualizer!

 Everyone uses websites.
 Chances are, you're using a website right now.
 But how do websites get access to data that is constantly changing?
 The answer: HTTP requests.
 The [Requests](https://requests.readthedocs.io/en/master/) library in Python is an easy way to integrate your program with resources online.
 It provides a simple way to work with HTTP requests, which are a vital part of most large applications.